ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

   service components (e.g., VPN instances, customer interfaces, and customer links) between customer sites are interrelated and arranged.
-: There are several types of topologies: point-to-point, bus, ring, star, tree, mesh, hybrid, and daisy chain.
+: There are several types of topologies, for example: point-to-point, bus, ring, star, tree, mesh, hybrid, and daisy chain.
 : Topologies may be unidirectional (all links unidirectional) or bidirectional (all links bidirectional), or contain combination of unidirectional and bidirectional links.
+: Where a link is bidirectional, the two directions may or may not be supported by the same underlay resources.
+Both cases, co-routed and non-co-routed (also referred to as associated) bidirectionality, need to be distinguishable, since they differ in fate sharing and therefore change the outcome of any impact analysis.

 Multi-layered topology:
 : A multi-layered topology models relationships between different topology layers,